marshallmahachi/marshallmahachi.github.io/about.md

 B.Eng.
 (Hons) in Electronic Engineering National University of Science and Technology (Zimbabwe)

 ##### Coursera
-Machine Learning by Stanford University on Coursera Neural Networks and Deep Learning by deeplearning.ai on Coursera Fundamentals of Visualization with Tableau by UC, Davis on Coursera Business Metrics for Data-Driven Companies by Duke University on Coursera
+<b Machine Learning /> by Stanford University on Coursera
+Neural Networks and Deep Learning by deeplearning.ai on Coursera Fundamentals of Visualization with Tableau by UC, Davis on Coursera Business Metrics for Data-Driven Companies by Duke University on Coursera